My name is Stephanie...

 Most children want to be a fireman, a doctor or a princess when they grow up.
 I didn't.
 I told my mother I was going to be a captain on my very own ship and see every country in the world.

 "I wish I could have a life like that, if I only had the money..."
-Well if I get a dollar (peso, real, boliviano...) for every time someone told me that, I WOULD have had an endless travel budget.
+Well if I would get a dollar (peso, real, boliviano...) for every time someone told me that, I WOULD have had an endless travel budget.
 Reality-check: Na-ah.

 And still, I can travel, easily... endlessly maybe.
 Before you ask me how, I have some questions for you:

 * Considering you're reading this from either a smartphone or another electronic device, and have the time and interest to look into topics such as travel blogs, I'm just gonna go ahead and assume you are as privileged as me.
 No, I'm not referring to being born into a filthy rich family, I couldn't even dream of the day my parents would fund my travels, why the hell would they?
 I'm talking about a background shaped by proper education, equality, good health, the absence of hunger or severe financial distress and a not-unpleasant-passport.
 We are lucky people and should't take that for granted.
+Of course all of the above doesn't apply to severely deprived members of our society.

 And still, I can travel, easily... endlessly maybe.
 Before you ask me how, I have some questions for you: